 The World History Association awards the annual WHA Dissertation Prize for the best doctoral dissertation in world, global, or transnational history—that is, one that examines any historical issue with global implications, including but not limited to the exchange and interchange of cultures, the comparison of two or more civilizations or cultures, or the study in a macrohistorical manner of a phenomenon that had a global impact.
 To be eligible for the 2018 prize, the dissertation must have been defended as part of Ph.D. or equivalent degree between the dates of 31 August 2016 and 21 August 2018.

-The prize, which consists of a $500 award, a certificate, and a one-year membership to the WHA, will be awarded at the WHA’s 2018 conference in Milwaukee if the awardee is in attendance.
+The prize, which consists of a $500 award, a certificate, and a one-year membership to the WHA, will be awarded at the WHA’s 2019 conference in Puerto Rico if the awardee is in attendance.
 Deadline date for submissions is October 1, 2018.

 The Dissertation Prize Committee, chaired by David Northrup, professor emeritus of history at Boston College, will determine the winner of the prize.
 In the event that the committee considers that the quality of the entries does not warrant the awarding of any prize, it shall have the right to make no award.